LLEB-ME/gouv.fa/content/services/root-ca.md

 Unless with a special exception, all websites in The Farer Group must use at minimum TLS 1.2 and HTTP/2.
 To ensure secure communications, **there is only one official root <abbr title="Certificate Authortiy">CA.</abbr>**

-**⚠️ The old LLEB CA certificate has been deprecated.
-The Farer Group will maintain one root CA certificate and only endorse this certificate.
-Use other CA certificates at your own risk.**

 You can download the root certificate from the public certstore:
 - HTTP: [`http://certstore.fa`](http://certstore.fa) ([fallback](https://github.com/lleb-me/wiki/blob/main/static/certstore/rootca.cer))